fluxcd/flagger/README.md

 * scan for canary deployments
 * check Istio virtual service routes are mapped to primary and canary ClusterIP services
 * check primary and canary deployments status
-    * halt rollout if a rolling update is underway
+    * halt advancement if a rolling update is underway
-    * halt rollout if pods are unhealthy
+    * halt advancement if pods are unhealthy
 * increase canary traffic weight percentage from 0% to 5% (step weight)
 * check canary HTTP request success rate and latency
-    * halt rollout if any metric is under the specified threshold
+    * halt advancement if any metric is under the specified threshold
     * increment the failed checks counter
 * check if the number of failed checks reached the threshold
     * route all traffic to primary
     * scale to zero the canary deployment and mark it as failed
     * wait for the canary deployment to be updated (revision bump) and start over
 * increase canary traffic weight by 5% (step weight) till it reaches 50% (max weight)
-    * halt rollout while canary request success rate is under the threshold
+    * halt advancement while canary request success rate is under the threshold
-    * halt rollout while canary request duration P99 is over the threshold
+    * halt advancement while canary request duration P99 is over the threshold
-    * halt rollout if the primary or canary deployment becomes unhealthy
+    * halt advancement if the primary or canary deployment becomes unhealthy
-    * halt rollout while canary deployment is being scaled up/down by HPA
+    * halt advancement while canary deployment is being scaled up/down by HPA
 * promote canary to primary
     * copy canary deployment spec template over primary
 * wait for primary rolling update to finish
-    * halt rollout if pods are unhealthy
+    * halt advancement if pods are unhealthy
 * route all traffic to primary
 * scale to zero the canary deployment
 * mark rollout as finished